Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links corresponding to Hamiltonian cycles

-A {\it $k$-belt} is a cyclic sequence of $k$ facets such that facets are adjacent if and only if they are successive and no three facets have a common vertex.
-It follows from results by A.V.~Pogorelov and E.M.~Andreev that a $3$-polytope is combinatorially equivalent to a~compact right-angled hyperbolic $3$-polytope if and only if it is a simple polytope different from the simplex and has no $3$- and $4$-belts (see more details in \cite{E19}).
-These polytopes are called {\it Pogorelov polytopes}.
+Theorem~\ref{thHL} (as well as \cite[Theorems 6.5 and 11.6]{E19}) implies the following result. \begin{proposition} Let $\Gamma$ be a Hamiltonian cycle in a Pogorelov polytope $P$.
+Then $C_\Gamma$ is hyperbolic, and its $2$-sheeted branched covering $N(P,\widetilde{\Lambda}_\Gamma)$ is a compact hyperbolic manifold. \end{proposition}

-\begin{proposition} Every compact right-angled hyperbolic $3$-polytope $Q$ with a Hamiltonian cycle $\Gamma$ defines an ideal right-angled polytope $P$ obtained by shrinking to points the edges of the perfect matching consisting of the edges not in the cycle.
-The polytope $Q$ has an induced nonselfcrossing Eulerian cycle $\gamma$ such that $\Gamma=\Gamma_\gamma$.
-For the link $C_{\gamma}$ both the complement $S^3\setminus C_\gamma$ and the $2$-fold branched covering space have complete hyperbolic structures obtained by gluing right-angled polytopes. \end{proposition} \begin{proof} Indeed, by \cite[Theorem 11.6]{E19} the polytope obtained by cutting off all these edges is almost Pogorelov, and by \cite[Theorem 6.5]{E19} shrinking the obtained quadrangles to points give the ideal right-angled $3$-polytope. \end{proof} \begin{remark} In \cite{BD25} the contraction of edges of right-angled hyperbolic polytopes producing right-angled polytopes of finite volume is discussed.
-In particular, the antiprism $A_n$ is obtained by a~contraction of a perfect matching of the L\"obell polytope ($n$-barrel) $L_n$.
-The inverse operation corresponds to the hyperbolic Dehn filling. \end{remark} \begin{example} The dodecahedron is a unique compact right-angled polytope with minimal number of facets (equal to $12$).
+\begin{example} The dodecahedron is a unique Pogorelov polytope with minimal number of facets (equal to $12$).
 Up to combinatorial symmetries it has a unique Hamiltonian cycle.
-In Fig.~\ref{HamD} we show this Hamiltonian cycle, and the way how the associated ideal right-angled polytope is obtained from $A(4)$ by a sequence of two restricted edge-twists.
-We also show another polytope corresponding to another Eulerian cycle on the $4$-antiprism.
-The corresponding links have homeomorphic complements, but the first link has the $2$-fold branched covering space with a hyperbolic structure, and the $2$-fold branched covering space of the second link contains incompressible tori corresponding to $4$-belts (see more details in \cite{E22a}).
+In Fig.~\ref{HamD}, we show this Hamiltonian cycle, and the way how the associated ideal right-angled polytope is obtained from $A(4)$ by a sequence of two restricted edge-twists.
+We also show another polytope corresponding to another Eulerian cycle in the $4$-antiprism.
+The corresponding links have homeomorphic complements, but the first link has the $2$-sheeted branched covering space with a hyperbolic structure, and the $2$-sheeted branched covering space of the second link contains incompressible tori corresponding to $4$-belts (see more details in \cite{E22a}).